CDCgov/prime-simplereport-site/_pages/getting-started/public-health-departments/about-prime-reportstream.md

 ---
-title: About PRIME ReportStream
+title: What is ReportStream?
-description:
+description: How public health departments use ReportStream to get data from SimpleReport
 layout: page
 class: page-docs
 sidenav: resources